Our Story

 Revenue that is generated by our ReStores helps to build homes for families in Jackson and Washington counties.

-• Chipola Area Habitat is a nonprofit, ecumenical Christian housing organization.
+• Chipola Area Habitat is a nonprofit faith-based Christian housing organization.

-While our mission is inspired by Christian principles, all who desire to be a part of our work are welcome — without regard to religious preference or background.
+While our mission is rooted in Christian principles, all who desire to be a part of our work are welcome — without regard to religious preference or background.

 Board of Directors